When is a Self Assessment Tax Return Required?

 Navigating the requirements of a Self Assessment tax return can feel overwhelming, particularly if you’re new to being self-employed, a sole trader or generating multiple streams of income.

 Self Assessment is a system used by HMRC to collect income tax.
-In cases where individuals and businesses have earned income that has not been previously declared to HMRC, they must report those earnings in a Self Assessment tax return.
+It applies when individuals or businesses have earned income that hasn’t already been taxed or reported to HMRC.

 Not everyone in the UK is required to complete a Self Assessment tax return.
 Many taxpayers have their taxes deducted through PAYE (Pay As You Earn).
 However, if you earn more than £100,000, you may still find yourself subject to the requirements of submitting a tax return.